0vertake/0vertake/README.md

 ## 🧩 About Me

-I'm a dedicated software engineering student currently starting my 5th semester, building a strong foundation in computer science and software development.
+I'm a dedicated third year software engineering student, building a strong foundation in computer science and software development.
 I enjoy solving complex problems, designing efficient solutions, and constantly learning new technologies that push my understanding of how systems work.

 ---